 Do You Want a Retirement Job Caring for Your Grandkids?

-Plans Might not Stay the Same
+Plans Might Not Stay the Same

-If you’re already retired, switching gears and then switching back again probably won’t be traumatic.
+If you’re already retired, switching gears (and then switching back again) probably won’t be traumatic.
 But if you retired earlier than you had planned in order to care for your grandchild, being left without that responsibility might make you question your choices.

 Will Early Retirement Help as Much as Hurt?

 Before a baby is born, it’s easy to think about how beneficial it would be to care for your grandchild.
-Mom and Dad can go back to work, and without paying for daycare.
+Mom and Dad can go back to work, and avoid paying for daycare.
 But is the amount that they save worth what you’ll give up with early retirement?

 The benefits of caring for a grandchild might need some tempering with financial realism.
-Some grandparents stand to lose not just a little, but substantially more than the child’s parents would save by their decision to retire early and become a full-time care giver.
+Some grandparents stand to lose not just a little, but substantially more than the child’s parents would save, by their decision to retire early and become a full-time caregiver.

-Go into grand parenting with a healthy dose of realism, and you’ll be more likely to succeed without regrets.
+Go into grandparenting with a healthy dose of realism, and you’ll be more likely to succeed without regrets.

 New Retirement can help you not just assess your retirement plans, but also reassess if a life-changing event comes around.
 If you’re wondering whether your nest egg can last if you decide to retire early, check out our retirement calculator.
 In a matter of minutes, you’ll see where you are now and where you might be a year or two down the road.